-The statement contains a header part and zero or more branches.
+The statement contains a header part and one or more branches.
 Never more than one of the branches is executed.

 In the header part of the select union statement a template instance of union type shall be given.
 Each branch shall start with the case keyword followed by one or more identifiers of the alternatives (fields) of the union type (a list branch) or the else keyword (an else branch) and a statement block.
 The StatementBlock of the list branch containing the identifier of the chosen alternative is executed.
 If no case exists for the chosen alternative, the StatementBlock of the else branch, if it is present, is executed.
 Otherwise, the select union statement has no effect.